jorisroovers/gitlint/docs/contributing.md

 We'd love for you to contribute to gitlint.
 Thanks for your interest!
 The [source-code and issue tracker](https://github.com/jorisroovers/gitlint) are hosted on Github.

+!!! note
     Often it takes a while for us (well, actually just [me](https://github.com/jorisroovers)) to get back to you (sometimes up to a few months, this is a hobby project), but rest assured that we read your message and appreciate your interest!
     We maintain a [loose project plan on github projects](https://github.com/users/jorisroovers/projects/1/), but that's open to a lot of change and input.

-## Guidelines
+## Overall Guidelines

 When contributing code, please consider all the parts that are typically required: